simProxy/changelog/README.md

-# changelog
+# Changelog
-Changelogs for simProxy.
+Changelogs for each version of simProxy.